ShawaizSarfraz117/MCW-Practice-Management-Software/README.md

 2. **Mock Tests**: Use mock objects to isolate the unit being tested from its dependencies

 - Use `UserFactory` and `ClinicianFactory` and other factories to create mock data for testing outside the database
-- We use faker-js for generating realistic test data

 ### Running Tests